benzhou1/iod/README.md

 <a name="discovery" />
 ### discovery(IODOpts, callback)

 Makes a discovery api request to Idol on Demand with options specified from `IODOpts`.
+More information about discovery actions can be found [here](https://www.idolondemand.com/developer/docs/APIDiscovery.html).

 #### Parameters
 * `IODOpts` - IOD options (see Schema below)